Take back the night

 But the base is solid.

-Now, let’s not romanticise it too much.
+Now, let’s not romanticize it too much.

 Bordeaux has problems.